-SEO translation and localization are often confused as the same thing because both relate to translation.
+SEO (search engine optimization) translation and localization are often confused as the same thing because both relate to translation.
 However, SEO translation and localization are two entirely different processes.
 While the two do complement each other, each requires a different approach since their goals are specific.
 Here’s why:

-For example, a page may perform well in a search in its original language; however, once its titles are directly translated into the target language, they may lose their ability to rank well.
+For example, a page may perform well in a search in its original language; however, once its titles are directly translated into the target language, it may lose its ability to rank well.

 Keywords play a big role in SEO.
-If you were to directly translate an English title that has been front-loaded with high-ranking keywords into a different language, the title may no longer be considered optimized for search engines because the keyword is no longer relevant in its new context.
+Suppose you were to translate an English title that has been front-loaded with high-ranking keywords into a different language directly.
+In that case, the title may no longer be considered optimized for search engines because the keyword is no longer relevant in its new context.

-Because translation is often not enough, localization takes translation a step further by doing more than merely directly converting content word-for-word.
-Localization adapts content on a cultural level so that the audience would never suspect that the copy was not in its original state.
+Because translation is often not enough, localization takes translation further by doing more than directly converting content word-for-word.
+Localization adapts content on a cultural level so that the audience never suspects that the copy was not in its original state.
 The benefits of localization involve an audience who is more engaged because they feel that the content speaks to them directly.

-Localization may involve removing wordplay, metaphors, or context that if directly translated into the target language may only cause confusion.
+Localization may involve removing wordplay, metaphors, or context that, if directly translated into the target language, may only cause confusion.
 Localization involves replacing those with their culturally appropriate versions.
-Remember, your slogans, puns, and idioms will lose meaning and impact when directly converted into the language of a market which likely has their own expressions.
+Remember, your slogans, puns, and idioms will lose meaning and impact when directly converted into the language of a market, which likely has its own expressions.